-Southeast Asia’s food delivery market is growing rapidly, and can be a promising driver for restaurants.
-But how do you manage it?
+Southeast Asia’s food delivery market is growing rapidly with 31% increase in food delivery searches online!
+If you haven't added a delivery service to your food business, do so now by first reviewing these 5 questions.
 Chef Oh Qihao, a 10-year hotel F&B veteran and founder of Daily Affairs, shared 5 answers to questions you must ask yourself to run a successful food delivery service.

 1. Are you able to make a healthy profit?

 After the food delivery companies’ commission fees and other costs, Daily Affairs earns an average of 5-20%.
 For example, for a $10 meal, the cafe earns about $2.
 To make a tidy profit, you’ll need to boost sales volume.

 “Most delivery partners also allow operators to markup food delivery menu prices,” says Chef Qihao.
 “Besides commissions, the markup also caters for additional costs including food packaging, disposable cutlery, napkins, and more.”

 2. Which delivery services should you partner with?

 Chef Qihao advises food operators to partner with several delivery partners instead of just one.

 “Once you sign up with a delivery partner, it may take up to three months for your eatery to be vetted and appear on their platform.
 Instead of putting all your eggs in one basket, spread it around and partner with more than one delivery service.”